abhinavmishra14/alfresco-ansible-deployment/docs/deployment-guide.md

 Is it strongly recommended to enable [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) in order to avoid keeping secrets in plaintext on the control node file-system.

+If you run the playbook without configuring Ansible Vault, it will automatically generate those secrets but they will be saved as plaintext.

 #### Enable Ansible Vault support

 The steps required to enable **Ansible Vault** support are: